FIWARE/tutorials.IoT-over-MQTT/README.md

 Provisioning an actuator is similar to provisioning a sensor.
 The `transport=MQTT` attribute defines the communications protocol to be used.
-For MQTT communications, the `endpoint` attribute is not required as there is no HTTP url where the device is listening for commands.
+For MQTT communications, the `endpoint` attribute is not required as there is no HTTP URL where the device is listening for commands.
 The array of commands is mapped to directly to messages sent to the `/<api-key>/<device-id>/cmd` **topic** The `commands` array includes a list of each command that can be invoked.